Manu-reddy111/Manu-reddy111/README.md

 👋 Hi, I’m @Manu-reddy111.

-👀 Interested in AI,ML,web development and software engineering .
+👀 Interested in AI,ML,web development and data science .

 🌱 I hope i'll be a master soon.